ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.senec/README.md

    *Nur lesbarer Text, die die Seriennummern der evtl. vorhandenen Wallboxen 0-3 angibt.*

 ## Changelog
+### 1.0.10 (NoBl, smartpran)
+* DateType objects are stored as date again
+* changed WIZARD.SETUP_POWER_RULE unit to '%'
+* changed name of STATISTIC.STAT_SUM_E_PU to "STAT_SUM Energy PowerUnit"
+* changed name of STATISTIC.STAT_SUM_E_WB to "STAT_SUM Energy Wallbox"
+* changed name of STATISTIC.LIVE_WB_ENERGY to "Live Wallbox Energy"
+* changed name of STATISTIC.LIVE_PU_ENERGY to "Live PowerUnit Energy"
+* changed name of WIZARD.PWRCFG_PEAK_PV_POWER to "Configured Peak PV Power"
+* enforcing conversion of number values to Number().
+Otherwise they are created as String in ioBroker (manually delete existing datapoints in ioBroker to change them!)
+* fixed representation for temp values (off by *10)
+* json delivers a non-value (apparently an error message produced by senec itself).
+Ignoring that.
+* Added variable mpp_int to high priority and changed unit it. (smartpran)

 ### 1.0.9 (NoBl)
 * IP types are shown as IP again.
 * added datapoints for FACTORY along with more state descriptions for Battery Type, Country and System Type.